ShambhaviC/Timing_2021/README.md

 The folder "analysis/R" contains the following R scripts: load.R whose outputs are the processed CSV files, saved in the folder "analysis/data/processed_data"; shiny_gen_timing.R which is a shiny app that was used for the daily analysis of the raw data during the experiments to ensure that the protocol had worked as intended and the bats had drunk enough nectar.

-The folder "analysis/images" contains the following images, which are read into the RMarkdownfile: "operant_wall.png"; "flower_cage_schematic.png"; "flower_parts.csv"; design_schematic"; "trailing_predicting_schematic".
+The folder "analysis/images" contains the following images, which are read into the RMarkdownfile: "operant_wall.png"; "no_access_1.png"; "no_access_2.png"; "baseline.png"

 The RMarkdown file with the complete text of the chapter and the complete code for the analysis of the processed CSV files in the folder "analysis/data/processed_data" is found in the folder "analysis".